beginner-corp/learn.begin.com/src/md/basic/frontend/spa.md

 The are many ways to build a single page application.
 Larger applications can benefit from using a frontend library and bundler.
 Various libraries help us organize code and the bundler helps us package it for optimal production delivery.

-In this guide using the frontend library React with the [Parcel bundler](https://parceljs.org/recipes.html).
+In this guide we will be using the frontend library React with the [Parcel bundler](https://parceljs.org/recipes.html).
 React is probably the most popular framework and works with many bundlers but we like Parcel because of its speed and simplicity.

 1. Create a fresh Architect project